Thomas-More-Digital-Innovation/2223-Geel-001-app-toegang-tot-hulpverlening/documents/meetings/meeting-21-11.md

 ## Must have
-* Exacte kosten van Glide
+* Will Glide be totally free?
 * Glide maximum tables for free
 * search fuction on key words
 * Document how to use glide app